wildpeaches/wildpeaches/src/_content/posts/2020-08-26-the-boonie-conundrum.md

 This is Boonie's conundrum.
 As soon as he started telling his close friends, the word got around the school and everyone could read and decode the hidden message.
 And Boonie had signed his name to the letter.

-## Modeling the spread of rumors, lies, and innuendo
+## Modeling the Spread of Rumors, Lies, and Innuendo

 As soon as the rumor leaped across the nearly impenetrable student/parent information barrier, Roger and I sketched up a graph something like this on my whiteboard and began estimating how long Boonie had until he faced the wrath of Principal S. a second time.